About the Plan

 The voices of a wide range of stakeholders shaped both the strategic planning process as well as the plan itself.

 English: Click here to view the Full Strategic Plan document

 Spanish: Haga clic aquí para ver el documento del Plan Estratégico Completo

 Click here to view the Strategic Plan Presentation

 Listen and Learn

-In July 2017, Dr. Duran began his tenure as superintendent of the Bellevue School District and conducted a “Listen and Learn” tour.
+In July 2017, then Superintendent, Dr. Duran, began his tenure as superintendent of the Bellevue School District and conducted a “Listen and Learn” tour.
 Interviews with individuals and groups revealed the district’s many strengths and achievements, as well as opportunities for improvement in the future.
 These insights shaped the planning and laid the foundation for the Strategic Plan.

 District staff and the Bellevue School Board of Directors hosted multiple community forums.
 The Bellevue Education Association (BEA), community agencies, and district working committees were key partners in this work.
 The sources of information reviewed included: the dual language program review; student climate survey results; family feedback survey results; and student demographic and achievement data.

 The Steering Committee was made up of 23 members, representing a diverse set of interests across the community.
 Parents, educators, staff, and administrators met five times over the course of four months to review collected data and develop the Theory of Action and Priorities for the Strategic Plan.
 The broad range of voices represented on the Steering Committee ensured that the plan captures the diverse viewpoints that make the Bellevue School District an exceptional place to learn and thrive.